FabricMC/fabric-docs/players/index.md

 ---
 title: Player Guides
-description: Various guides for players and server administrators on installing and using Fabric.
+description: A collection of guides for players and server administrators on installing and using Fabric.
 ---

 # Player Guides